davidcphoto/zPic/README.md

 ## Known Issues

-- SYMNAMES and the JCL Convertion does not work with occurrences.
+- SYMNAMES and the JCL Conversion does not work with occurrences.
 - Redefines are ignored

 ## Release Notes

+### 0.0.5 - 2023-12-19

+-Resolved a erro in calculating formatted fields.

 ### 0.0.4 - 2023-12-16